 The investment objective of the Buffalo Emerging Opportunities Fund is long-term growth of capital.
-The Fund invests primarily in equity securities, consisting of domestic common stocks, preferred stocks, convertible securities, warrants and rights, of companies that, at the time of purchase by the Fund, have market capitalizations of $1 billion or less.
+The Fund invests primarily in equity securities, consisting of a portfolio of between 50-70 domestic common stocks, preferred stocks, convertible securities, warrants and rights, of companies that, at the time of purchase by the Fund, have market capitalizations of $1.5 billion or less.

 We believe investing in an actively-managed portfolio of premier, early-stage, growth companies could lead to growth of capital over time.
 We look for companies that could benefit from long-term industrial, technological, or general market trends, and are trading at what we view as attractive valuations.

 Overall Morningstar Rating™ of BUFOX based on risk-adjusted returns among 577 Small Growth funds as of 8/31/20.

 |As of 8/31/20||3 MO||YTD||1 YR||3 YR||5 YR||10 YR||15 YR||Since Inception|

 |As of 6/30/20||3 MO||YTD||1 YR||3 YR||5 YR||10 YR||15 YR||Since Inception|

 3 Year Risk Metrics